Understanding the What, Why, and How of Data Transformation

 Maintain thorough documentation of the data transformation process, including data mapping, transformation rules, and any changes made.
 Keeping detailed records serves as a valuable reference for future projects and helps maintain consistency and transparency across the organization.

-If you're ready to simplify your data transformation journey and empower your team with insights at lightning speed, explore Savant today.
+Savant helps simplify this by automating data transformation across systems, reducing manual effort and enabling teams to work with trusted data at scale.
 With our no-/low-code analytics automation platform, you can streamline your Data Pipelines across over 200 data sources, automating workflows for seamless insights.

 FAQs